braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/faqs.md

 ---
 nav_title: SMS FAQs
 page_order: 20
+description: "This reference article addreses some of the most frequently asked questions that arise when setting up SMS campaigns."
+page_type: reference
+channel: SMS
 ---

 # SMS Frequently Asked Questions

-On this page, we'll attempt to answer your most stringent questions about SMS!
+> On this page, we'll attempt to answer your most stringent questions about SMS!

 {% details What laws do I need to follow to send SMS with Braze? %}